-In fact, the more I thought about it, I couldn’t believe I hadn’t planned a ski trip to Colorado sooner.
+In fact, the more I think about it, I can’t believe I haven’t planned a ski trip to Colorado sooner.
 It’s such an easy trip from Atlanta and it’s the perfect way to spend a winter week or weekend.

-But there’s more to Aspen/Snowmass than the winter months.
-So many of the locals I spoke to raved about the beauty of the summer months when ski slopes turn to hiking and biking trails and weekends are loaded with festivals and concerts.
+But there’s more to Aspen Snowmass than the winter months.
+Locals rave about the beauty of the summer months when ski slopes become hiking and biking trails and weekends are loaded with festivals and concerts.

-After all, the champagne at the St. Regis isn’t going to saber itself.
+After all, the champagne at the St Regis isn’t going to saber itself.

 Tomorrow, my parting thoughts on this whirlwind round-the-world journey to all 7 continents in just 7 weeks.